 The clinical process involves interviews with the referred client or clients, as well as members of the immediate family and other relatives.
 Prospective or current caretakers may be asked to attend one or more interviews.
 Each party may submit a list of people they would like me to contact as part of the evaluation.
 This list should include an explanation of how each person is relevant to the situation.
 Ms. Brady exercise discretion to determine who, when and where those individuals will occur and whether they will be interviewed individually or in combination with others.
 Every effort will be made to create the least inconvenience.

 Information will be gathered primarily through interviews.
 A second major source of information may be the written and or oral reports of other professionals who have had contact with any of the participants in the evaluation.
 Each party will be asked to sign all necessary releases to speak with these professionals and to expedite the delivery of records from psychologists, social workers, psychiatrists, school personnel, health care personnel, medical and or psychiatric hospitals, residential schools, courts, law enforcement, or substance abuse facilities.
 The parties are encouraged to send any information they consider relevant to the evaluation process.

 On occasion, psychological testing may be required and in those cases, Ms. Brady may request that the client participate in such testing and agree to permit the children to take such tests.
 These tests would be administered by a qualified psychologist of Ms. Brady's choosing.

-Ms. Brady is an approved by Committee for Public Counsel Services and is accustomed to billing services through that venue or through a private arrangment made with Ms. Brady directly.
-For more information about the evaluation process, please contact Ms. Brady at 781-350-4430 or by email: email@example.com.
+Ms. Brady is an approved by Committee for Public Counsel Services and is accustomed to billing services through that venue or through a private arrangement made with Ms. Brady directly.
+For more information about the evaluation process, please contact Ms. Brady at 781-350-4430 or by email: firstname.lastname@example.org.

 The parties need to be aware of the following modifications of the traditional rules of confidentiality: